 If our students are to meet or even exceed the CCSS, they need far more than the knowledge of formulas.
 We think that Hillocks (1986b) provides a useful framework for understanding just what more is involved.

 According to Hillocks (1986), writers need to have knowledge of both form and substance.
 Nothing new here—yet.
 What Hillocks adds to the mix is a distinction long made in cognitive psychology: the difference between declarative and procedural knowledge.
-Declarative knowledge is knowledge of what, a kind of knowledge that can be spoken.
+Declarative knowledge is knowledge of what, a kind of knowledge that can be articulated.
 Procedural knowledge, on the other hand, is, knowledge of how, a kind of knowledge that has to be performed.
 If you put it all together, you have a two-by two matrix that we have elsewhere called the inquiry square (cf. Fredricksen, Wilhelm, & Smith, 2012; Smith, Wilhelm, & Fredricksen, 2012 ; Wilhelm, Smith, & Fredricksen, 2012) Writers must have all four kinds of knowledge described by that square if they are going to write effectively: declarative knowledge of form, declarative knowledge of substance, procedural knowledge of form, procedural knowledge of substance.
 Bur writing does not occur in a vacuum.
-Writing is situated in both an immediate context and a wider context (Hillocks, 1995) and those contexts have dramatic effects on what and how one writes.
-Knowledge of context, then, is the fifth kind of knowledge writers need.
+Writing is motivated by a purpose and situated in both an immediate context and a wider context (Hillocks, 1995) and those contexts have dramatic effects on what and how one writes.
+Knowledge of purpose and context, then, is the fifth kind of knowledge writers need.

 Taking a Closer Look

-For efficiency’s sake, we’ll start with knowledge of context, the last of the five kinds of knowledge we addressed above.
-In schools students characteristically write for a single audience, their teacher, who is playing the role of evaluator (cite) .
-But in the real world writers have to be mindful of what it means to write for different audiences.
-In this article, for example, we have to be mindful that we are writing for educational leaders rather than English/language Arts teachers, the group for whom we typically write.
+For efficiency’s sake, we’ll start with knowledge of purpose and context, the last of the five kinds of knowledge we addressed above.
+In schools students characteristically write to fulfill an assignment that has no true personal or social significance, and they write for a single audience, their teacher, who is playing the role of evaluator (cite) .
+But in the real world writers have to be mindful of purposes and what it means to write for, and get work done with different audiences.
+In this article, for example, we have to be mindful that we are describing what is necessary to help students become expert writers, and that we are writing for educational leaders rather than English/language Arts teachers, the group for whom we typically write.
 But the immediate situation is only one element of the context, for the immediate situation is always nested in a wider environment, “namely that of the culture (and possibly cultures) and its institutions” (Hillocks, 1995, p.
 85).
 For example, we had to be mindful of the politics of the standards movement as we planned and wrote this article.
 According to the Standards document, students who are college and career ready in reading, writing, speaking, listening, and language have to do much the same thing.
 Career and college-ready students, they argue, have to “adapt their communication in relation to audience, task, purpose, and discipline” (p.
 7)